Skip to content

 Read description and download

-• The student can distinguish and describe the types and specificities (aims, advantages, limits, appropriateness to certain disciplines) of main research methods that can be applied by different scientific areas (e.g. observation, survey, interview, focus group, experiments, etc).
+• The student is able to distinguish and describe types and specificities (aims, advantages, limits, appropriateness to certain disciplines) of main research methods applicable to different scientific areas (e.g. observation, survey, interview, focus group, experiments, etc).

-• The student should understand the research project lifecycle.
+• The student is able to understand the research project lifecycle and the role of RMAs within it.

-• The student can apply the stages of the research project lifecycle to a research plan, identifying the key questions to answer at each stage.
+• The student is able to apply the stages of the research project lifecycle to a research plan, identifying the key questions to answer at each stage.

-• The student is able to recognise and integrate the motivations, expectations and role of a researcher.
+• The student is able to recognise and integrate the motivations, expectations and roles of a researcher, and other professions linked to the research activity.

 • The student is able to construct logical arguments to present a research idea.

-• The student is committed to find a balance between assertiveness and cooperation in the course of teamwork in research as a leader and as team member.
+• The student is commited to finding a balance between assertiveness and cooperation when involved in research teamwork as a leader or team member.

-• The student is open to perceive and accept the diversity of cultural and social context of research systems and practices.
+• The student is committed perceiving and accepting the diversity of cultural and social context of research systems and practices.

-• The student is open for different research methods and is committed to finding consensus in an interdisciplinary research setting.
+• The student is commited to open to understanding different research methods and finding consensus in an interdisciplinary research setting.

 Download lesson 2